 Visitors to St Peter’s are offered a warm welcome by volunteer stewards from the Church and the local community between May and September.
 They are able to provide guidance and information for the many summer visitors, or they can supply hand-held information boards various languages.

 Churches Together in Tiverton (CTT)

-Churches Housing Action
+Churches Housing Action Team (CHAT)

-Meeting at around 9.30pm having parked our cars in Tesco Car Park, we pray together with the Prayer Pastors and get ourselves ready for going out at around 10.00pm.
-With pockets of lollies, water bottles and a rucksack full of flip-flops, medical kit and other paraphernalia, we set out to walk the streets, greeting all we meet, and being met with enthusiasm and affection!
+At present there is one Prayer Pastor from St. Peter’s and one Street Pastor.
+Both tasks are challenging in their own way.
+A typical night’s work for the Street Pastors here in Tiverton starts by meeting at around 9.30 pm after parking in Tesco car park.
+The Street Pastors pray then together with the Prayer Pastors and prepare to go out at around 10.00 pm.
+With pockets of lollies, water bottles and a rucksack full of flip-flops, a medical kit and other paraphernalia, they set out to walk the streets, greeting all who they meet, and being met with enthusiasm and affection.

-Concerts and hiring of Church
+Concerts and Church Hire

 St Peter’s has good links with several Primary schools in Tiverton.
 Members of the team here take weekly assemblies and run Christian clubs in partnership with other churches.
 The Church also hosts and organises special services at Christmas, Easter and Harvest as well as welcoming group visits, both from schools and from other groups.

 Although St Peter’s has no formal links with specific groups, we are pleased to welcome young people from all the uniformed organisations to mark Remembrance Day, to take part in the Mayor’s Service or on other occasions.